1993–94 Houston Rockets season: Regular season

 Hakeem Olajuwon averaged 27.3 points, 11.9 rebounds, 3.6 assists, 1.6 steals and 3.7 blocks per game, and was named the NBA Most Valuable Player of the Year, ahead of David Robinson of the San Antonio Spurs, and Scottie Pippen of the Chicago Bulls; Olajuwon was also named the NBA Defensive Player of the Year for the second consecutive year, also beating out Robinson by a narrow 23 to 22 votes.
 He was also named to the All-NBA First Team, and to the NBA All-Defensive First Team.
 In addition, Otis Thorpe averaged 14.0 points and 10.6 rebounds per game, while Vernon Maxwell provided the team with 13.6 points, 5.1 assists and 1.6 steals per game, and also led them with 120 three-point field goals, despite shooting .298 in three-point percentage, Kenny Smith contributed 11.6 points and 4.2 assists per game, and second-year forward Robert Horry provided with 9.9 points, 5.4 rebounds and 1.5 steals per game.
 Off the bench, Elie played a sixth man role averaging 9.3 points per game, while Cassell provided with 6.7 points and 2.9 assists per game, Scott Brooks contributed 5.2 points per game, and Carl Herrera averaged 4.7 points and 3.8 rebounds per game.

 During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, Olajuwon was selected for the 1994 NBA All-Star Game, as a member of the Western Conference All-Star team, while Cassell was selected for the inaugural NBA Rookie Game, as a member of the Phenoms team.
 Elie finished tied in sixth place in Sixth Man of the Year voting, while head coach Rudy Tomjanovich finished in fourth place in Coach of the Year voting.

-In the 1994 NBA playoffs, the Rockets defeated the Portland Trail Blazers, 3–1 in the Western Conference First Round.
-In the Western Conference Semi-finals, the Rockets trailed 0–2 to the 3rd–seeded Phoenix Suns, but would win the series in seven games, then defeat the 5th–seeded Utah Jazz, 4–1 in the Western Conference Finals.
+The Rockets finished 18th in the NBA in home-game attendance, with an attendance of 615,227 at The Summit during the regular season.